metal3-io/baremetal-operator/docs/baremetal-operator-on-kubernetes-cluster.md

 The below portion discusses about yaml configuration applied for provisioning baremetal-machine.

+* #### Operating System for provisioning
-* Download the desired OS ( in this case CentOS 7 qcow) to provision the baremetals, using md5sum make a md5 checksum file ending the name with '.md5sum' and finally, copy the OS image and md5sum to the ironic pod -> ironic container running in cluster.
+    * Download the desired OS (in this case CentOS 7 qcow) to provision the baremetals.
+    * Using md5sum make a md5 checksum file ending the name with '.md5sum'
+    * Copy the OS image and md5sum to the ironic pod -> ironic container running in cluster.

 ```console
 > wget https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud-1905.qcow2